-INTEREST OF AMICI CURIAE
+INTEREST OF AMICI CURIAE1

 Amici curiae are former immigration judges and members of the Board of Immigration Appeals who have spent our careers conducting proceedings in the immigration courts of the United States.
 Amici have an interest in protecting the full and fair adjudication of cases in the immigration courts and the safety of those who participate in and adjudicate those cases.
 Amici also seek to offer the Court an understanding of the resources-technological or otherwise-available to immigration court judges and how those resources may best be used to protect the immigration courts in the face of a global pandemic.
+A list of Amici are attached as Exhibit A.